 CoinPoker has developed one relatively scarce feature in peer-to-peer internet poker.
 The random number generator is provably fair, meaning that users can verify that the deal in any given hand is legitimate with an outside, third-party server.
 Provably fair RNGs have increased throughout the online casino world but have yet to make much of an impact where poker is concerned.

 Given that there have not been any serious complaints about the integrity of the gaming or the faithfulness of payouts, we trust that CoinPoker is a legitimate site.
-Obtaining licensure would be a good step for management because many players look for an official stamp of approval before trusting any corporation with their money.

 CoinPoker, having only been in business for a few years, does not have an extensive history to rely upon when attracting new users.
-What history is does have has mainly been smooth and trouble-free, which is a good sign.
+What history it does have has mainly been smooth and trouble-free, which is a good sign.

 Many well-known individuals in poker, like Antanas “Tony G” Guoga and Isabelle Mercier, have attached themselves to the CoinPoker project.
 This gives it an aura of respectability and dependability in some quarters.